FFengIll/goimportssort/README.md

 - No more manually fixing import orders.

 # New Features
-- Load standard go module only once for all task. (complete more quick)
+- Load standard go module only once for all task. (complete more quick).
 - Support secondary package prefix (2-part-package) which will sort import into 4 groups.
+- Cache standard package info to reduce parse time cost and run more quickly.